Posted on Fri, Jun 5, 2015

 PARISH FINANCE COMMITTEE "Every parish is obliged to have its own Finance Committee which is separate from the Parish Pastoral Council.
 The two, of course, should work together."
 (Archbishop Martin.
 November 2011.)

 The current members of our Finance Committee are: Chair: Mrs. Pat Clarke.
-Secretary: Mr. Noel Mullins Members: Mrs. Kay Dayman, Mr. Andy Murphy, Ms. Cathy Naessens, Mr. Oliver Banks, Mr. Peter Bourke Ex-Officio Members: Canon John Flaherty, Fr.
-Dave Brannigan
+Secretary: Mrs. Deirdre Anderson: Mrs. Kay Dayman, Mr. Andy Murphy, Mr. Oliver Banks, Mr. Peter Burke Ex-Officio Members: Fr.
+Dave Brannigan, Fr.
+Gerry Fleming

 Like any institution the church needs an income in order to maintain a presence in the world, and more specifically in the local community.
 Everyday expenses such as light and heat, salaries, repairs and maintenance, insurances etc must be met from the Parish financial resources.
 In addition we need an income to fund new initiatives in the parish and to allow the possibility of development in every area of parish life.
 WHERE DO THE SUNDAY COLLECTIONS GO?
 As you are aware there are two collections at Sunday Mass in each parish of the Dublin Diocese.
 FIRST COLLECTION: The first collection goes to support the Archbishop, Bishops and Priests of the Diocese, both those serving in the parishes, other ministries, diocesan administration and the sick and retired Priests.
 In 2010 this collection fell by 6% and in 2011 by 9%, in 2013 by 4%.
 This reflects the changed financial circumstances of many in these recessionary times, and we appreciate your support.
 Christmas and Easter Dues Offerings form part of this fund and are paid directly to the Common Fund to assist in supporting the priests of the Diocese.
 SECOND COLLECTION: The second church collection goes to the Diocesan SHARE fund.
 This fund supports many of the central services of the Diocese as well as providing support to parishes unable to meet their own financial needs.